Last Updated on 7 September, 2021 by Samuelsson

 We have a lot to go through, so let’s begin!

-History of Donchian Channels – Richard Donchian
+History of the original Donchian Channels – Richard Donchian

 Before covering how you could use Donchian channels in your trading, we thought that it would be interesting to know a little about its creator, Richard Donchian.